 Give My Home, but Live there for Life

 Make a gift to Hopkinsville Community College Foundation, Inc. of a remainder interest in your home, receive sizable tax benefits now and continue living in your home for the rest of your life.

 Make a donation now while reducing the tax burden for your heirs in the future.
 You can make your gift to Hopkinsville Community College Foundation, Inc. for a specified time period, with the remainder of the trust assets distributed to your designees.
 The Foundation receives the annual income amount for the length of the terms of the trust agreement, while trust assets are distributed to your heirs.

 Look below to learn more about the assets most commonly used to fund a gift.

 Cash Making a donation of cash is as simple as writing a check.
 From your standpoint, it's no fuss, no bother.
-Find out how Hopkinsville Community College Foundation can put your contribution to work without delay.
+Find out how Hopkinsville Community College Foundation or HCC can put your contribution to work without delay.

 Securities Stock that has increased in value is one of the most popular assets used for charitable giving, once it has been held for a minimum of a year.
 Making a gift of securities to us offers you the chance to help the college while realizing many important benefits for yourself.

 Retirement Plan Assets If you're like many Americans, your financial future will likely revolve around your retirement plan assets.
 To maximize the value of a retirement account, consider making a lifetime gift of its after-tax values to a tax-exempt deferred giving plan.
 Since your retirement plan has likely been sheltered from income taxes, they are likely subject to estate and income tax.
 With Hopkinsville Community College or the Hopkinsville Community College Foundation, Inc. as your retirement plan asset recipient, your heirs will realize income and estate tax savings, and the college or Foundation will receive the full value of the plan.